Daily Read - Judges 13:1-14:20; John 1:29-51; Psalm 102:1-28; Proverbs 14:15-16

 Satan knows how to weave a web of temptation and cunningly lures us into its crippling threads.
 Nevertheless, our God gives us the way of escape.
 1 Corinthians 10:13 - No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.

-Let us begin the day by asking the Holy Spirit to show us things to come and to lead us from temptation.
+Let us begin the day by asking Holy Spirit to show us things to come and to lead us from temptation.
 Command all things the enemy has hidden up to the light of God's truth.
 Ask the Lord to give you an increased perception to recognize the poison that is wrapped in the appealing package.
-Pray to the Lord, asking Him to show you the way of escape for each and every temptation.
+Ask Holy Spirit to show you the way of escape for each and every temptation.

 Truth revealed in Jesus Name!